 Peppermint Pesto Recipe Ingredients

+This is one of the main ingredients in peppermint pesto.
 Cool fresh peppermint with its stimulating aroma is a popular flavouring for gum, toothpaste, and tea.
 This superfood is full of many health benefits from helping with digestion to increasing memory.
 Did you know it helps keep mosquitos away too?
 It adds a nice fresh taste to this peppermint pesto.